pdphilip/elasticlens/README.md

 - `embedsBelongTo($field, $relation, $whereRelatedField = null, $equalsLocalField = null, $query = null)`
 - `embedsOne($field, $relation, $whereRelatedField = null, $equalsLocalField = null, $query = null)`

-### An Embedded relationship initiates a new builder instance with the following methods:
+### Embedded Relationship Builder Methods:

 - `embedMap(function (IndexField $field) {})` - Define the mapping for the embedded relationship
 - `dontObserve()` - Don't observe changes in the related model

 ---

-## Step 5: Fine-tune the observers
+## Step 5: Fine-tune the Observers

-Without any setup, the base model will be observed for changes (saved) and deletions.
-When the Base Model is deleted the corresponding Index model will also be deleted.
-Even if soft deleted.
+By default, the base model will be observed for changes (saves) and deletions.
+When the `Base Model` is deleted, the corresponding `Index Model` will also be deleted, even in cases of soft deletion.

+### Handling Embedded Models

-When you define a  `fieldMap()` with embedded fields, the embedded Models will also be observed, For example:
+When you define a `fieldMap()` with embedded fields, the related models are also observed.
+For example:

-- A save or delete on `ProfileStatus` will chain to `Profile` and then to the `User` to initiate a rebuild
+- A save or delete action on `ProfileStatus` will trigger a chain reaction, fetching the related `Profile` and then `User`, which in turn initiates a rebuild of the index for that user record.

-However, the `User` model will need to be called for these observers to load, so
+However, to ensure these observers are loaded, you need to reference the User model explicitly:

 ```php
 //This alone will not trigger a rebuild